 - The topic to be explored with an explanation of how it contributes to the current discourse in the field

 - Expected outcome of the project (honors thesis, etc.)

-- An itemized budget (See this Word Document: sample fellowship budget.
+- An itemized budget (See this sample fellowship budget.
 Your budget can include living expenses if you are researching full time.
 Do not dedicate more than 35% of your expenditures to direct lab costs.
 You should portion $1,500 for conference attendance.
 Your budget should be as detailed as possible.)

 - A letter of recommendation detailing your ability to perform an intensive independent research project.
 This letter does not need to come from your faculty mentor.
 Students are not required to have a mentor selected at the time of application.

 Sample Successful Applications

 - Madeline Goodman, Social Sciences, Rising Freshman Application